 The Same Few Sources of Funding Pressure Affect Many Restaurants

-The restaurant business is an undeniably romantic one, with many who open their own establishments dreaming about treating guests to unforgettable meals and raking in rave reviews from critics.
+The restaurant business is an undeniably romantic one, with many who open their own establishments or get a loan to buy an existing restaurant dreaming about treating guests to unforgettable meals and raking in rave reviews from critics.
 Quite a few do so without understanding how challenging it will be to turn those dreams into reality, given that restaurants are even more difficult to run than many other types of businesses.

 A pair of economists heartened many readers with a 2014 study titled “Only the Bad Die Young: Restaurant Mortality in the Western US.”
 They established that the commonly held beliefs about restaurant failure rates were actually fairly exaggerated.